Biden's Democratic allies admit he had a poor debate but say they're still standing behind him

 —

-Miller reported from Washington and Price reported from Norfolk, Virginia.
-AP reporters Stephen Groves and Farnoush Amiri in Washington and AP National Political Writer Steve Peoples and reporter Bill Barrow in Atlanta contributed.
+Superville reported from Raleigh, North Carolina; Price reported from Norfolk, Virginia; AP reporters Stephen Groves and Farnoush Amiri in Washington, Gary Robertson in Raleigh and AP National Political Writer Steve Peoples and reporter Bill Barrow in Atlanta contributed.

 Credit: AP